srujanpanuganti/Inverted-Pendulum-Controller/README.md

 * Identifies the combination of Input and Output where the system is Observable
 * Obtains the Luenberger Observer and SImulates the responses for both Linearized system and Original Non-Linear system

+Note: Some of the results are not good.
+This project needs more improvement

 ## Dependencies

 * Matlab 2018a and above